Prince Ferdinand Pius, Duke of Castro: Disputed succession

 Following Ferdinand's death, the headship of the House of Bourbon-Two Sicilies was claimed by both his nephew Infante Alfonso, Duke of Calabria, and his brother Prince Ranieri, Duke of Castro, and remains disputed between their descendants.
 The basis of Alfonso’s claim was that his late father, Prince Carlos of Bourbon-Two Sicilies (1870–1949), had been Ferdinand's next oldest brother.
 But Henri, Count of Paris, upheld the claim of Ferdinand's younger brother, Prince Ranieri, Duke of Castro (1883–1973), contending that Carlos had renounced his rights of succession for himself and his descendants in 1901 when he married the Spanish heiress presumptive María de las Mercedes, Princess of Asturias.
-The Count of Paris was well aware that his own claim to the French throne depended on the validity of the renunciation in 1713 of Philippe, Duc d'Anjou, in favor of the junior House of Orléans.
+The Count of Paris was well aware that his own claim to the French throne depended on the validity of the renunciation in 1713 of Philip V of Spain, in favor of the junior House of Orléans.

 In 1900, Prince Carlos had executed the Act of Cannes, in anticipation of his marriage to María de las Mercedes, and in 1901 he became a Spanish subject and accepted the title of Infante.
 The position of Ranieri was that by so doing Carlos had renounced any claim to the throne of the Two Sicilies.
 But Alfonso had a different interpretation, which was that the Act of Cannes would have taken effect only if Mercedes and Carlos had succeeded to the Spanish throne.
 He also argued that the Act of Cannes was invalid under the succession rules of the house of Two Sicilies.
 The dispute remains unresolved.

+Military service

+Ferdinand initially served in the Spanish Army, and after leaving service held the honorary rank of Comandante of the General Staff of the Spanish Army.
+On 1 March 1911, he was named Inhaber (honorary chief) of the Royal Bavarian 6th Field Artillery Regiment (Königlich Bayerisches 6.
+Feld-Artillerie-Regiment "Prinz Ferdinand von Bourbon, Herzog von Calabrien"), which was renamed in honor of him.
+He held the rank of Oberstleutnant à la suite of the Bavarian Army.

+In World War I, he saw action initially in 1914 on the Western Front at Arras and La Bassée.
+On 27 May 1915, he was promoted to Oberst à la suite of the Army and on 6 June 1915 he was named Ordonnanzoffizier (aide-de-camp or orderly officer) on the staff of the newly-formed 11th Bavarian Infantry Division.
+The division saw action on the Eastern and Western Fronts, and in Serbia and Romania.